Skip to main content

 • Paste error messages into the Cursor chat to get instant fix suggestions.

-• Ask Cursor to add output schemas (output_schema with Pydantic or Zod) to get strongly-typed results.
+• Ask Cursor to add a schema (JSON Schema, Pydantic, or Zod) to get strongly-typed results out of extract.

 • Use @docs in Cursor chat to reference the ScrapeGraphAI docs directly while coding.

-Store your API key in a .env file and load it via python-dotenv or process.env — never hardcode it in your source files.
+Store your API key in a .env file as SGAI_API_KEY and load it via python-dotenv or process.env — the v2 SDKs pick it up automatically.
+Never hardcode it in source files.